Famous Pluto

-Osahon Grandeur Uzama (born August 14, 2006), known professionally as Famous Pluto, is a Nigerian singer and songwriter.
+Osahon Grandeur Uzama (born August 14, 2005), known professionally as Famous Pluto, is a Nigerian singer and songwriter.
 Born and raised in Benin City, he signed with Shallipopi's Plutomania Records in 2025, and rose to mainstream fame with the release of his debut single "Na Scra", that same year.
-It's success led to the release of his debut extended play Uzama The 3rd (2025).
+Its success led to the release of his debut extended play Uzama The 3rd (2025).

 Career

 Uzama began his music career in 2015 alongside his elder brothers, Shallipopi and Zerrydl.
 Initially, he was reluctant to sing, but Shallipopi encouraged him, and he drew inspiration from Wizkid.
 Uzama gained recognition after being featured on Outsyd DJ's 2024 single "Feel D Mood", which went viral on TikTok and topped the Nigerian TurnTable 100 charts.
 In 2025, Uzama signed with Plutomania Records and released his debut single "Na Scra", which also debuted at the top of the TurnTable Charts.
 Later, he collaborated on the remix of Zhus Jdo's single "1 WORK" alongside Smur Lee.
 On June 20, 2025, Uzama released his debut extended play Uzama The 3rd, featuring Shallipopi, Zerrydl, and Jeriq.